Jagerziel/Workout_Planner/README.md

 # Description
-Workout Planner is a website developed for my personal using a workout plan developed for strength building and agility training.
+Workout Planner is a website developed for my personal use utilizing a workout plan developed for strength building and agility training.
+The 16-week plan was put together by a professional for my specific goals.
+As the original document was a word document that was not mobile-friendly, I decided to put all of the information into a website so I can use it at the gym and because...
+I can!

+This repo is public so I'd encourage any developer who wants an easily editable site to clone this repo and make it your own.

 Deployed site: https://workoutplanner2024.netlify.app